ranjanrak/kite-publisher-addon/README.md

     );

     // Register an (optional) callback.
+    // addon
-    kite.finished(function(status, request_token) {
+    // Pop-up close is also registered as cancelled event kite.finished(function(status, request_token) {
         alert("Finished.
 Status is " + status);
-    });

-    // addon
-    // To get status for popup screen, if user directly closes it,
-    // without selecting either cancel or submit on basket popup window kite.winEvent(function(status) {
-        alert("Popup window closed status is " + status);
     });

     // Render the in-built button inside a given target